 It’s important to note that BOTOX Cosmetic® does not work on static wrinkles caused by sun damage, gravity, and chronological aging.
 Those wrinkles are usually best treated with dermal fillers, and many of our clients choose to combine the two for optimal results.

-Prior to your first BOTOX Cosmetic® treatment at Feel Beautiful, Dr. Laverson will perform a thorough assessment of your areas of concern and design a fully customized treatment plan to help you achieve your desired results.
+Prior to your first San Diego BOTOX Cosmetic® treatment at the Feel Beautiful medical spa, Dr. Laverson will perform a thorough assessment of your areas of concern and design a fully customized treatment plan to help you achieve your desired results.
 During the treatment, you’ll be made as comfortable as possible before Dr. Laverson carefully and strategically injects the BOTOX Cosmetic® formula into your targeted muscles.

-After your treatment, you can go back to your daily routine right away.
-Any redness and swelling should subside within an hour or two.
+After your BOTOX treatment in San Diego, you can go back to your daily routine right away.
+Any redness and swelling from BOTOX injections should subside within an hour or two.
 You may have some minor bruising the following day, but it can be easily covered with makeup, if necessary.

-Most patients begin to see results from their BOTOX Cosmetic® treatment within 3 to 5 days, though it may take up to a week to see full results.
-Typically, results last 3 to 4 months.
+Most patients begin to see results from their BOTOX Cosmetic® treatment within 3 to 5 days, though it may take up to a week to see the full BOTOX effects.
+Typically, the BOTOX effect and results last 3 to 4 months.

 When it comes to BOTOX Cosmetic® and other injectables, precision and artistry are key to achieving the most beautiful results while maintaining the natural expressions that make you look like you.
 It’s important to work with an experienced practitioner who can assess the size of your muscles and accurately calculate how much Botox you will need.
 Frozen, expressionless faces are usually the result of inexperienced injectors overestimating the amount of BOTOX® needed.

-Dr. Laverson understands facial anatomy and aesthetic features of forehead beauty, and he will incorporate his professional knowledge, experience, and judgment into your treatment, in order to help you eliminate wrinkles while still preserving facial expression and a youthful, natural appearance.
+Dr. Laverson understands facial anatomy and aesthetic features of forehead beauty, and he will incorporate his professional knowledge, experience, and judgment into your BOTOX treatment, in order to help you eliminate wrinkles (wrinkle relaxers), and eye rejuvenation, while still preserving facial expression and a youthful, natural appearance.

-Every treatment plan is different, but the following should give you a general idea of the number of BOTOX® units for each treatment area:
+Every BOTOX treatment plan in San Diego is different, but the following should give you a general idea of the number of BOTOX® units for each treatment area:

 During your consultation, Dr. Laverson will be able to give you a clearer picture of how many BOTOX® units he expects to use for your particular treatment plan.